-Viewable from anywhere in the Northern Hemisphere, the Perseid meteor shower will rain down from the heavens at their peak from August 11 and 13.
+Viewable from anywhere in the Northern Hemisphere, the Perseid meteor shower will rain down from the heavens, peaking on the mornings of August 11,12 and 13.
 As per EarthSky, “the greatest number of meteors is most likely to fall in the predawn hours on August 12.

 The Perseid meteor showers occur every year beginning in July.
 The first record of this phenomenon can be traced back to 36 AD.
 Since then, numerous references to the showers have been recorded throughout the millennia.
 The showers get their name from the Perseus constellation of their origin.
 The phenomenon occurs as a result of Earth colliding with the orbital path of the comet, Swift-Tuttle: